Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Summary

 \section{Summary}

-In this follow-up paper of \citet{wada2019} (Paper I), we theoretically investigated a process of dust evolution around a SMBH in the galactic center.
-We proposed that a new class of planets, \textit{blanets} (i.e., black hole planets) can be formed, provided that the standard scenario of planet formation is present in the circumnuclear disk.
-Here, we investigated the physical conditions of the blanet formation outside the snowline ($r_{snow} \sim $ several parsecs) in more detail, especially considering the effect of the radial advection of the dust aggregates.
+In this follow-up paper of \citet{wada2019} (Paper I), we theoretically investigated a process of dust evolution around a SMBH in the galactic center. {We proposed that a new class of astronomical objects, \textit{blanets} can be formed, provided that the standard scenario of planet formation is present in the circumnuclear disk. }

+Here, we investigated the physical conditions of the blanet formation outside the snowline ($r_{snow} \sim $ several parsecs) in more detail, especially considering the effect of the {radial drift} of the dust aggregates.
 We also improved the dust evolution model in Paper I in terms of the internal density evolution of the dust aggregates.
-We assumed the maximum collisional velocity for destruction, which was suggested by previous numerical simulations, as one of necessary conditions for blanet formation.
-We found that the viscous parameter $\alpha$ \citep{shakura1973} in the turbulent circumnuclear disk should be smaller than 0.04 for the black hole mass $M_{BH} = 10^{6} M_\odot$; otherwise, the dust aggregates could be destroyed due to collisions.
+We assumed the maximum collisional velocity for destruction, which was suggested by previous numerical simulations, as one of necessary conditions for blanet formation. {We found that a dimensionless parameter $\alpha = v_t^2/c_s^2$, where $v_t$ is the turbulent velocity and $c_s$ is the sound velocity, describing the effective angular momentum transfer due to the turbulent viscosity in the circumnuclear disk should be smaller than 0.04} for the black hole mass $M_{BH} = 10^{6} M_\odot$; otherwise, the dust aggregates could be destroyed due to collisions.
 The formation timescale of blanets $\tau_{GI}$ at $r_{snow}$ is $\tau_{GI} \simeq$ 70-80 Myr for $\alpha = 0.01-0.04$.
-The blanets ($M_{bl}$) are more massive for larger radii; they range from $M_{bl} \sim 20 M_E - 3000 M_E$ in $r < 4$ pc, in contrast to $M_{bl} = 3-7 M_E$ for the case without the radial advection.
-The typical separations between the blanets, estimated from the wavelength of the gravitational instability, would be $\sim 0.01$ pc.
+The blanets ($M_{bl}$) are more massive for larger radii; they range from $M_{bl} \sim 20 M_E - 3000 M_E$ in $r < 4$ pc, in contrast to $M_{bl} = 3-7 M_E$ for the case without the {radial drift}.

+The typical separations between the blanets, estimated from the wavelength of the gravitational instability, would be $\sim 10^{-3} - 10^{-2}$ pc.